ecmwf/aviso/docs/source/reference/configuration.rst

 Notification Engine
 -------------------
 This group of settings defines the connection to the notification server.
+The current defaults allow the connection to the ECMWF Aviso service.

 Host
 ^^^^